plasmadancom/HAT-GUI/README.md

 Change it to `AllowOverride All`.

-Save and exit nano, then restart apache.
+Save and exit nano, then restart Apache.

 ```
 sudo systemctl restart apache2